How to get around Madrid

 http://www.crtm.es/billetes-y-tarifas/tarjeta-multi.aspx You can buy a single bus ticket from the bus driver for €1.50. http://www.emtmadrid.es/Home For the train you can either buy a single ticket for €1.70, or a 'bonotren' pass costing €10.00, valid for ten trips. http://www.crtm.es/billetes-y-tarifas/billetes-y-abonos/cercanias-renfe.aspx?idPestana=3 Another option is the tourist ticket.
 These can be used by the holder only and offer unlimited use of the metro, bus and local train services.
 They are available for one, two, three, five or seven days, and prices range from €8.40 to €70.80.
 Children under 11 receive a 50% discount.
 There are two types: for travel within the city of Madrid only; and for travel throughout the whole region (T-Zone), including towns such as Alcalá de Henares, Aranjuez, El Escorial, Toledo and Guadalajara.
 Among other points, they can be purchased from the Regional Transport Consortium, in metro stations, at the Passenger Service Centre in the metro station at the airport, or via the Internet. http://www.esmadrid.com/abono-turistico-de-transporte-madrid Tourist tickets can also be loaded onto a Multi Card.
 Also, if the first product loaded onto a Multi Card is a tourist ticket, you don’t need to pay the €2.50 cost of the card.
 The most convenient option The best option will depend on where you are staying, the number of journeys you wish to make, and the number of people travelling.
 The central tourist area has excellent transport facilities, with numerous metro stops and bus routes.
 The vast majority of local people get about using the 10-journey Multi Card, which is much cheaper than getting single tickets.
 It lets the holder use both bus and metro services, has no expiry date, and is transferable, so it can be shared by more than one person.
 Tourist passes are only valid for one person and offer unlimited use of public transport for a specified period.

-The Tourist Bus runs to the city's most emblematic spots and monuments.
+The Madrid Sightseeing Bus runs to the city's most emblematic spots and monuments.
 Tickets are valid for one or two days, and cost €21 and €25.
 There are discounts for under 16s and over 65s.
-It is free for children under six, and there are discounts for families.http://madrid.city-tour.com/es Another original trip to make is on the cable car which runs from Pintor Rosales Avenue to the Casa de Campo park.
+It is free for children under six, and there are discounts for families.http://madrid.city-tour.com/es Another original trip is the cable car which runs from Paseo Pintor Rosales to the Casa de Campo park.
 Prices range from €4.20 to €5.90.
 Another option is to get around by bike, for example with the BiciMadrid service.
 The price for occasional use of these bikes is €2 the first hour and €4 for every additional hour.
 More information: http://www.bicimad.com